SivanMehta/Simple-Polling/README.md

 # Simple Polling

 This is a simple Node.js app used to easily make polls.
-Hopefully I can make it work like a proper app should.

 ## Usage